mpv-player/mpv/DOCS/man/af.rst

     .. admonition:: Example

         ``mpv --af=surround=15 --audio-channels=4 media.avi``
-            Would add surround sound decoding with 15ms delay for the sound to the rear speakers.
+            Would add surround sound decoding with 15 ms delay for the sound to the rear speakers.

 ``delay[=[ch1,ch2,...]]``